How to crop images in gimp

 SELECTION TOOL- METHOD 2

-Launch GIMP: GIMP has a symbol that looks like a fox holding a paintbrush in his jaws.
+Launch GIMP: GIMP has a symbol that looks like a fox holding a paintbrush in its jaws.
 To open GIMP on Windows or Mac, double-click the icon.

 If you haven’t already, go ahead and download and install GIMP for free.

-Select File: It’s located at the top of the screen in the menu bar.
-This brings up a drop-down menu.
+Select File: The file icon is at the top of the screen in the menu bar.
+Clicking it brings up a drop-down menu.

-Click the Open button: It’s in the drop-down menu to the right of “File.”
+Click the Open buttonย in the drop-down menu to the right of “File.”
 This opens the file browser from which you may select a photo to crop.

-Choose a picture and press the Open button: Navigate to the image you wish to crop using the file browser.
+Choose a picture and press the Open button.
+Using the file browser, navigate to the image you wish to crop.
 In the file browser’s left sidebar, you can navigate to different folders by clicking on them.
 When you’ve located the file you’d like to crop, click it to pick it.
 Then, in the file browser’s lower-left corner, click Open.

 Alternatively, you can use Windows Explorer or the Finder on Mac to navigate to the file, right-click on the image, and select Open With.
 Then select GIMP.

-Click the Selection tool: It’s one of the two icons that resembles a rectangle or an oval with a dotted line around it.
-They’re in the toolbar to the left.
+Click the Selection tool.
+It’s one of the two icons that resemble a rectangle or oval with a dotted line around it.
+It’sย in the toolbar to the left.

-To make a rectangular selection, use the rectangle selection tool.
+Use the rectangle selection tool to make a rectangular selection.
 Use the oval selection tool to produce a circular selection.

-Create a circle: Create a circle or oval by dragging it around an area of the image.
-This generates a rectangle with a dotted line inside it, around the specified region.
+Create a circle: Drag a circle or oval around an area of the image to create a rectangle with a dotted line inside it around the specified region.

-Make changes to the chosen area: You may change the size of the chosen region by clicking and dragging inside the rectangle’s boundaries and corners.
+Make changes to the chosen area: You may change the size of the selected region by clicking and dragging inside the rectangle’s boundaries and corners.

-Click on the image to enlarge it: It’s located at the top of the screen in the menu bar.
-This brings up a drop-down menu.
+Click on the image to enlarge it.
+It’s located at the top of the screen in the menu bar.
+Clicking on itย brings up a drop-down menu.

 Crop to Selection should be selected: It’s just below “Image” on the menu bar.
 This deletes everything except the region included inside your Selection.